-Leon Adato is a Principal Technical Evangelist at Kentik, and has held multiple industry certifications over his 33 years in IT including Cisco, Microsoft, A+, and more.
+Leon Adato is a principal technical evangelist at Kentik, and has held multiple industry certifications during his 33 years in IT including Cisco, Microsoft, A+, and more.
 His experience spans financial, healthcare, food and beverage, and other industries.

-Before coming to Kentik, he was a speaker and blogger in the monitoring and observability space for over at decade.
+Before coming to Kentik, he was a speaker and blogger in the monitoring and observability space for more than a decade.
 His IT career began in 1989 and has led him through roles in classroom training, desktop support, sysadmin, and network engineering.

 Leon has been with network monitoring for more than two decades, working with a wide range of tools: Tivoli, Nagios, Patrol, ZenOss, janky perl scripts, OpenView, SiteScope, SolarWinds, Grafana, Zabbix, New Relic, and (of course) Kentik.
 In the course of that work, he’s designed solutions for companies that ranged in size from modest (~10 systems); to significant (1,000 – 5,000 systems); to ludicrous (250,000 systems in 5,000 locations).